 Find your way at the library

-The Reading Rooms are mainly intended for those studying material from the National Library’s collections.
-Other visitors are welcome to use the Reading Rooms if there are places available.
-Remember that opening hours may differ for various Reading Rooms.
+The reading rooms are mainly intended for those studying material from the National Library’s collections.
+Other visitors are welcome to use the reading rooms if there are places available.
+Remember that opening hours may differ for various reading rooms.
 Find the opening hours here.

 - In the Annex there are seats for those who want to study their own material.
-There are also places where it is possible to work in groups.

 Take a look into the closed stores